warlookq3/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

      not add a percent sign or a dollar sign.
    * **Usage Limitations**: The way the discount or enrollment codes that are associated with your coupon can be used.
-Options are **Can be used once by one customer**, **Can be used once by multiple customers**, or **Can be used multiple times by multiple customers**.
+Options are **Can be used once by one customer** or **Can be used once by multiple customers**.
 Depending on what you select for this field, one of the following additional fields appears.

-     * **Number of codes**: This field is visible if you select **Can be used once by one customer**.
+     * **Number of Codes**: This field is visible if you select **Can be used once by one customer**.
 This value specifies the number of individual discount or enrollment codes you want to create.
 The value must be 1 or greater.
 Make sure that you create enough discount or enrollment codes so that each person receives one code.
-     * **Number of Code Usages**: This field is visible if you select **Can be used once by multiple customers**.
+     * **Maximum Number of Usages**: This field is visible if you select **Can be used once by multiple customers**.
 This value specifies the number of times that different customers can apply the coupon code.
 Each customer can use the coupon code only one time.
 This value must be 1 or greater.

-   * **Code**: This field is visible if you select **Can be used once by multiple customers** or **Can be used multiple times by multiple customers**.

-     * If you select **Can be used once by multiple customers**, leave this field empty.
-The system generates the discount or enrollment code for you when you select **Create Coupon**.

-     * If you select **Can be used multiple times by multiple customers**, you can either enter a value in this field or leave it empty.
-You can enter alphanumeric characters as well as special characters such as underscores (_).
-For example, you can enter ``HOLIDAY_15``.
-If you leave this field empty, the system generates the discount or enrollment code for you.
+   * **Code**: You can either leave this field empty or specify a discount or enrollment code.
+If you leave the field empty, the system generates the discount or enrollment code for you when you select **Create Coupon**.

    * **Client**: The name of the organization that you create the codes for.
-     This organization receives an invoice for the codes you create.
+     Note that the current system cannot automatically send this organization an invoice for the codes you create.

 #.
 (Optional) On the **Create New Coupon** page, enter the following
    information.
 All of these fields are optional.